 \subsubsection{RXC\,J0232.2$-$4420}

-RXC\,J0232.2$-$4420 (RXC0232), located at $z=0.2836$, is optimized with a total of 7 systems (26 multiple images and 26 lensing constraints), where 2 systems have spectroscopic redshifts and 5 redshifts are optimized within the model.
-A total of 115 cluster member galaxies are included in the model, and are fitted with a scaling relation optimizing 2 parameters.
+RXC\,J0232.2$-$4420 (RXC0232), located at $z=0.2836$, is optimized with a total of 7 lensed source galaxies (26 multiple images and 26 lensing constraints), where 2 source galaxies have spectroscopic redshifts and 5 redshifts are optimized within the model.
+A total of 115 cluster member galaxies are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F814W = 18.23).
 The model uses 5 potentials to describe the mass of the cluster.
-The final model has an rms of $0\farcs40$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim1.85\times10^{14}M_{\odot}$ and $\sim4.51\times10^{14}M_{\odot}$, respectively.
+The final model has an rms of $0\farcs43$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim1.85\times10^{14}M_{\odot}$ and $\sim4.51\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraph.

-RXC0232, part of the RELICS cluster program \citep{coe2019}, displays a bimodal light distribution with two BCGs ($\mathrm{BCG_A}$ and $\mathrm{BCG_B}$) separated by 24\arcsec\ along the East-West direction.
-Both the X-rays and radio contours are centered on $\mathrm{BCG_A}$ in the East \citep{kale2019}.
-We report six multiply imaged systems around these two BCGs (two radial systems), one of them being at a spectroscopic redshift $z_{spec}=1.645$ \citep{ramesh2019}.
-We report one system at a spectroscopic redshift $z_{spec}=1.467$ \citep{ramesh2019} located further East, just outside the \jwst~field of view but observed thanks to the \hst~imaging.
+RXC0232 was observed as part of the RELICS cluster program \citep{coe2019} and displays a bimodal light distribution with two BCGs ($\mathrm{BCG_A}$ and $\mathrm{BCG_B}$) separated by 24\arcsec\ along the East-West direction.
+Both the X-ray and radio contours are centered on $\mathrm{BCG_A}$ in the East \citep{kale2019}.
+We report six lensed source galaxies around these two BCGs (two radial multiple images), one of them being at a spectroscopic redshift $z_{spec}=1.645$ \citep{ramesh2019}.
+We report one lensed source galaxy at a spectroscopic redshift $z_{spec}=1.467$ \citep{ramesh2019} located further East, just outside the \jwst~field of view but observed thanks to the \hst~imaging.
 It is located around a group of three galaxies.
-The mass model includes two large scale DM halos coincident with each BCG.
+The mass model includes two large-scale DM halos coincident with each BCG.
 The two BCGs are also optimized individually.
-A group scale DM halo is included as well to include the Eastern galaxy group.
+A group-scale DM halo is included as well to account for the Eastern galaxy group.
 The central peak of the X-ray imaging is aligned with the center of the mass peak of the cluster (see \autoref{tab.xray} for the X-ray observation details and \autoref{fig.projmass} for the X-ray contours in cyan and projected mass contours in black).
-The model optimizes the fits for the redshifts of 5 systems.
-The best-fit optimization of the redshift for System \#2 is $5.902^{+0.06}_{-1.07}$, while the other four systems have optimized redshifts under $z\sim3$.
-A complete list of the arcs and model redshifts is given in \autoref{tab.MultipleImages}.
+The model optimizes the fits for the redshifts of five lensed source galaxies.
+The best-fit optimization of the redshift for Source \#2 is $5.76^{+0.15}_{-0.86}$, while the other four sources have optimized redshifts under $z\sim3$.